SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 "Calling (static) methods having importing/exporting parameters "Parameters must be specified if they are not marked as optional

-class_name=>meth( EXPORTING a = b c = d     "a/c: importing parameters
+class_name=>meth( EXPORTING a = b c = d     "a/c: importing parameters in the method signature
-                  IMPORTING e = f ).        "e: exporting parameter
+                  IMPORTING e = f ).        "e: exporting parameter in the method signature

-"If f is not yet available, you could also declare it inline.
+"If f is not yet available, you could also declare it inline to store the value.

 class_name=>meth( EXPORTING a = b c = d
                   IMPORTING e = DATA(f) ).  "f receives type of e

 "Calling (static) methods having a changing parameter;
 "should be reserved for changing an existing local variable and value